-- If this isn't possible, be sure to schedule pleasant activities and physical exercise every day during free time.
+- If this is not possible, be sure to schedule pleasant activities and physical exercise every day during free time.

 Specific risk factors that put caregivers at higher risk for severe stress, or stress-related illnesses, include:

-- Wives: Some studies suggest that wives experience significantly greater stress from caregiving than husbands.
+- Being a wife: Some studies suggest that wives experience significantly greater stress from caregiving than husbands.

 - Having a low income.

 - Being African-American: African-Americans tend to be in poorer physical health, and have lower incomes, than Caucasians.
 They, therefore, face greater stress as caregivers to their spouses than their white counterparts.

 - Having a difficult relationship with a person.